lenardxu/kuka_interface_ws/README.md

    `source devel/setup.bash` (Linux)
 6. Open a new terminal and command `roscore` in order for ROS nodes to communicate.
 [Helpful link to understand roscore](http://wiki.ros.org/roscore)
 ### Running ros nodes
-Currently, two ways to run all essential ros nodes:
+There are three ways to run all essential ros nodes:
-1. Use Windows GUI
+1. Use Windows GUI to start up nodes respectively
    1. Navigate to "install" dir which was automatically created in the previous step when you commanded `catkin_make install`
    2. Navigate to "lib/process_msg_ki" where all essential exes are placed
    3. Double click "kuka_interface_server_node.exe" which will then wait for the incoming message from robot
    4. Double click "process_robot_msg_node.exe" next
    5. Double click "controller_node.exe" next
    6. Double click "subscribe_ctrl_signal_node.exe" at last
-2. Use CLI
+2. Use `rosrun` to start up nodes respectively
    1. Command `rosrun process_msg_ki kuka_interface_server_node` under the same workspace in a new terminal
       1. Note: this node is in charge of establishing the UDP networking, writing msg into shared memory, extracting IPOC, reading control signal from another shared memory and finally combining IPOC & control signal and sending them back